 Oh, sure, maybe every 2 years there will be some indie artist who releases a freestyle or cover song and gets everyone’s hopes up again (Kilo Kish anyone?), but it will almost certainly never come to anything.
 Women’s hip hop has been marginalized for so long, we now have a very good idea of where it lies with not only the consumer, but media executives who continue the notion that one-two female rappers is more than enough.

-At one point in 2014, the rising Azalea looked to be the next big female name in hip hop, a supremely talented model-turned-rapper in the mold of T.I. and other artists emerging from the Southeast region.
+At one point in 2014, the rising Azalea looked to be the next big female name in hip hop, a supremely talented model-turned-rapper in the mold of T.I. and other artists emerging from the Southeast region (see this post from just less than a year prior to this piece that touches on it).
 But for a combination of reasons—some her own flaws, some the fault of the team behind her—it hasn’t happened.

 That’s not to say Azalea will never be able to do anything of note for the rest of her run, but as for becoming the No.1 female rapper in the business again?
 Not a lock but anything’s possible.